oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 ### 4.4.1 Creating & Posting a Working Draft

 A frequent occurrence in developing a work product is the posting of a "Working Draft" (WD) version to OASIS.
 This must be done, in particular, any time a ballot is to be held to approve a document as a Committee Specification Draft (CSD), which happens periodically during our "agile" document development process.
-The GitHub [Releases](https://help.github.com/en/articles/managing-releases-in-a-repository) feature is used to tag a WD within GitHub and to help create the WD package for upload to Kavi.
-With the branching strategy used by the OpenC2 TC, the creation of a WD is a three-step process:
+The GitHub [Releases](https://help.github.com/en/articles/managing-releases-in-a-repository) feature is used to tag a WD within GitHub and to help create the WD package for upload to OASIS.
+The creation of a WD is a two-step process:

-1. In the `working` branch,  refresh the document's table of contents and ensure the document title page is updated to reflect the WD number and date.
+1. In the `working` branch,  refresh the document's table of contents (see next section) and ensure the document title page is updated to reflect the correct WD number and date.
-1. Create a pull request from the `working` to the `release` branch to update `release` to reflect the current content.

 1. Use the GH Releases feature to create the release package.

 #### 4.4.1.1 Document Updates for WD